All planning checklists

 Organise a late-night snack stop.

-There are numerous late-night takeaways around Oxford Road and Piccadilly Gardens for a classic Manchester kebab or chips.
+Late takeaways around Oxford Road and Piccadilly Gardens cover the classic kebab-and-chips run.

 Moderate·High impact